TinyCircuits/TinyCircuits-TinyShield-Ribbon_Cable-ASD2021/README.md

 # TinyCircuits TinyShield Ribbon Cable Board
 # ASD2021 Rev1

-These are the design files for the TinyCircuits ASD2021 Rev 1 PCB.
+The design files are located under design_files/ for the TinyCircuits ASD2021 Rev 1 PCB.
 This is a TinyShield board that has a ribbon cable connector to allow connecting to another board using a ribbon cable.

 Format is in Cadsoft Eagle format - Eagle version 6.2 was used for the original design.

-For more infomation on this, check out the product page at Tiny-Circuits.com:  https://tiny-circuits.com/tinyshield-ribbon-cable.html
+For more infomation on this, check out the product page at TinyCircuits.com: https://tinycircuits.com/collections/proto-boards/products/tinyshield-ribbon-cable-extender

-#License:
+# License:

 Design by TinyCircuits.
 All design files are released under the Creative Commons Attribution Share-Alike 3.0 License, see the following link for details: http://creativecommons.org/licenses/by-sa/3.0